 Translation of the SVP immune switching approach to nonhuman primates (NHP) was evaluated in a colony of twelve animals that were naturally allergic to Ascaris suum, a parasitic nematode.
 This colony of NHP had been used to test various allergy therapies over a period of multiple years.
 Intranasal challenge with Ascaris extract induced constriction of the nasal passage, which could be quantified by acoustic rhinometry.
 For therapeutic evaluation, Ascaris protein extract was encapsulated in SVP (SVP-Ascaris) and co-administered with SVP-Resiquimod.
 Hypersensitivity to Ascaris was measured at baseline (Day -14) after i.n.
 Ascaris challenge.
 Baseline acoustic rhinometry measurements were typically ~20-30% of normal (pre-Ascaris challenge).
 In the Latin square study design, all animals were scheduled to be rotated through four treatment groups (SVP-R848 alone at two dose levels and SVP-CPE+SVP-Resiquimod at two dose levels).
 For each cycle, animals were treated on Days 0, 7, 14, and 42.
 NHP received i.n.
 Ascaris challenge and were subjected to acoustic rhinometry at 3, 5, 8, and 11 weeks after the last treatment.
 Historically most NHP treated with other allergy therapies returned to baseline levels of allergic response by week 8.
 If the animals had not returned to baseline by week 11, they were subjected to additional periodic challenge with Ascaris and acoustic rhinometry until baseline levels were achieved.
 After the first cycle of SVP treatment, the majority of animals returned to baseline levels at week 11 (Figure 31).
-However in the second cycle of treatment, only four animals returned to their baseline allergic to additional periodic challenge.
-At 35 weeks after the last treatment, the mean acoustic rhinometry measurement for all animals was >85% of normal.
+However in the second cycle of treatment, only four animals returned to their baseline allergic state by week 14.
+By the third cycle of treatment, the majority of animals was >85% of normal.
 The experiment was terminated at this point.
 These data suggest that the SVP immune switching approach is capable of inducing durable (>8 month) protection in the face of multiple allergen challenges in a natural model of allergy in NHP.